 |Reviewed By||Date||Rating||Strength||Flavoring||Taste||Room Note|

 The Cyprian latakia may be the dominant ingredient - smoky, woodsy and fairly sweet - but this is not a lat-bomb.
-The Virginia is a grassy sweet base for the other components to play off.
-The Oriental/Turkish is woody sweet with a slight dry note.
+The Virginia is a grassy, citrus sweet base for the other components to play off.
+The Oriental/Turkish is woody sweet with a slight dry note in the background.
 The perique is a minor addition, and adds a small spice hit to add a little interest to the blend.
-Burns decently well until the last third of the bowl, and will leave some moisture, and some times, a slight dottle if you use a decent size bowl.
-Has a consistent flavor and won't bite.
-The strength is just shy of being medium, and the nic-hit is moderate.
+Burns decently well until the last third of the bowl, and will leave some moisture in the bowl, and sometimes, a slight dottle if you use a decent size bowl.
+Has a consistent flavor, and won't bite.
+The strength is just shy of being medium, and the nic-hit is a shade past mild.
+Needs a few relights.
+Not quite an all day smoke.
+The after taste is okay.
 I would give this three stars, but the finish diminishes the experience, so it gets two and a half stars because of that.